nikoroz/filmdatabas/README.md

 # Filmdatabas
 School assignment for a web server programming class.
-Consists of HTML-pages with PHP-scripts that store, retrieve, edit and delete movies in a database.
+Consists of HTML-pages with PHP-scripts that store, retrieve, edit and delete movies in a database created with MySQL.

 This assignment was graded 'A'.